simonmysun/ell/README.md

 - https://github.com/plandex-ai/plandex A CLI tool to develop AI-integrated workflow, written in Go.
 - https://github.com/simonw/llm A CLI tool for in-depth manipulation of LLMs, written in Python.
 - https://github.com/sigoden/aichat A CLI tool talks to various LLM providers, written in Rust.
+- https://github.com/npiv/chatblade A CLI Swiss Army Knife for ChatGPT, written in python

 ## Contributing